 Kids bike helmets are not cute accessories; they are safety equipment that provides essential life-saving protection for kids.
-Over the past 10 years, we have put over 70 bike helmets to the test to help you find the best!
+Over the past 13 years, we have put over 90 bike helmets for kids to the test.
 Throughout the process, we found some real winners as well as some that should be avoided.

 Our Favorite Bike Helmets for Kids